Ed Romanoff: Music career

 Romanoff began writing music in 2008.
 He studied at The Song School in Lyons, Colorado, where he studied with artists Darrell Scott and Beth Nielsen Chapman.

 He released his first album, self-titled, in June 2012 at the age of 53.
 The album contains ten original songs (11 total), with guest vocals by Josh Ritter, Tift Merritt and Mary Gauthier, and guest accompaniment by Duke Levine, Jaroslav Rodriguez, Tom West, Kimon Kirk, and Eugene Friesen on different tracks.
 The album peaked at number 12 on the European Americana Charts and was a Roots Radio Top 100 Album for 2012.
 Romanoff also announced that he was working on a second album.

 In 2015 Ed Romanoff was two times on tour in Europe opening for Rachael Yamagata.
 In February 2015 the tour led him to Munich, Frankfurt, Leipzig, Cologne, Stuttgart, Duisburg, Hamburg, and Berlin.
 In September 2015 he opened for Rachael Yamagata in London, Hamburg, Verona, Ravenna, Zürich, Frankfurt, Amsterdam and Rotterdam; in October 2015 he joined also in Barcelona.

 On December 2, 2016, Ed Romanoff released digitally a Christmas song called "Everyday Is Christmas (Since I Met You)" on the German record label "Birdstone Records".
 The tune was produced by Nic v.
 Vogelstein.

 "On February 23, 2018, Ed Romanoff's second album "The Orphan King" was released in the US and Europe; produced by Simone Felice (The Lumineers, Levon Helm Band, Bat For Lashes).
 The album entered in February 2018 No. 2 on the Euro Americana Charts and repeated this feat in March 2018.
 The German edition of the Rolling Stone magazine rated the album with 4 stars (out of 5) concluding the review by saying "Ed Romanoffs second album earns every attention, even more than his first one".
 The German vinyl magazine MINT wrote in their review: "There are not many records that musically put a bracket on a whole genre and are suitable for a blueprint to a musical passion formulated to perfection – Springsteen's "Nebraska" would be one, or "Songs Of Love And Hate" by Leonard Cohen.
 Of course, mentioning these two is no coincidence, because The Orphan King shares much inspiration with these milestones."

-The impressive list of guest musicians on "The Orphan King" contains: Larry Campbell (Bob Dylan, Emmylou Harris, Paul Simon, Elvis Costello, etc.), Cindy Cashdollar (Bob Dylan, Ryan Adams, Van Morrison), David Baron (Lenny Kravitz, Lumineers, Meghan Trainor), Teresa Williams (Jackson Browne, Little Feat, Rodney Crowell, etc.), Cindy Mizelle (Bruce Springsteen, Rolling Stones, Whitney Houston, etc.), Mai Bloomfield (Jason Mraz, Adam Cohen, Sara Bareilles), Kenneth Pattengale (Milk Carton Kids), among others.
+The extensive list of guest musicians on "The Orphan King" contains: Larry Campbell (Bob Dylan, Emmylou Harris, Paul Simon, Elvis Costello, etc.), Cindy Cashdollar (Bob Dylan, Ryan Adams, Van Morrison), David Baron (Lenny Kravitz, Lumineers, Meghan Trainor), Teresa Williams (Jackson Browne, Little Feat, Rodney Crowell, etc.), Cindy Mizelle (Bruce Springsteen, Rolling Stones, Whitney Houston, etc.), Mai Bloomfield (Jason Mraz, Adam Cohen, Sara Bareilles), Kenneth Pattengale (Milk Carton Kids), among others.